-The practice population experiences much higher levels of income deprivation than the practice average across England.
-There is a lower proportion of patients above 65 years of age (11.7%) than the practice average across England (16.9%).
-The practice has a higher proportion of patients under 18 years of age (27.6%) than the practice average across England (20.7%).
-63.2 per cent of the practice's patients have a longstanding medical condition compared to the practice average across England of 54%.
+The practice population experiences higher levels of income deprivation than the practice average across England.
+There is a similar proportion of patients above 65 years of age (16%) to the practice average across England (16.9%).
+The practice has a similar proportion of patients under 18 years of age (15.4%) than the practice average across England (14.8%).
+60.5 per cent of the practice's patients have a longstanding medical condition compared to the practice average across England of 54%.

-At the time of our inspection two salaried GPs were providing primary medical services to patients registered at the practice supported by locum GPs when required.
-The GPs were supported in providing clinical services by two practice nurses, one assistant practitioner and one health care assistant.
-Clinical staff were supported by the practice manager and the other members of the practice reception/ administration team.
-Also the provider's managerial and clinical support team provided leadership and support to the practice staff.
+At the time of our inspection five GP partners and were providing primary medical services to patients registered at the practice supported by two doctors gaining experience of GP practice.
+The GPs were supported in providing clinical services by three practice nurses, one health care assistant, one practice pharmacist and one counsellor.
+Clinical staff were supported by the practice manager and the twelve other members of the practice reception/administration team.

-The opening times of the practice were 8am to 6.30pm Monday to Friday.
-GP appointment times were 8.30am to 1pm and 3pm to 6pm Monday to Friday.
+The opening times of the practice were Monday 8am to 6.30pm, Tuesday and Wednesday 7.30pm to 6.30pm, Thursday 8am to 8pm and Friday 7.30am to 6.30pm.
+The practice is closed on Saturday and Sunday.
+GP appointment times were Monday, Tuesday and Wednesday 8.15 am to 10.40 am and 2.15pm to 5.40pm.
+Thursday 8.15am to 10.40pm and 2.15pm to 7.30pm.
+Friday 7.35am to 10.40am and 2.15pm to 5.40pm.
 The practice has opted out of providing out-of-hours services to their patients.
-In case of a medical emergency outside normal surgery hours advice was provided by Bury and Rochdale Doctors (BARDOC).
+In case of a medical emergency outside normal surgery hours advice was provided by Bury and Rochdale Doctors On Call (BARDOC).
 The practice website and patient information leaflet available at the practice details how to access medical advice when the practice is closed.
 Patients are also provided with these details via a recorded message when they telephone the practice outside the usual opening times.

-The practice contracts with NHS England to provide Alternative Provider of Medical Services (APMS) to the patients registered with the practice.
+The practice contracts with NHS England to provide General Medical Services (GMS) to the patients registered with the practice.